 But, what’s more important, about this stage is to get factual data and conduct statistical analysis.
 Only this can help you launch a successful product.
 Here’s what you can do:

-- Form a focus group and a list of questions that you need to be answered, before you start a bank, in order to get it right.
+- Form a focus group and a list of questions that you need to be answered, before you start an Internet bank, in order to get it right.

 - If you are not confident to do it on your own, find an agency that does research and statistical analysis.